Root Canal Therapy

 What Happens during a Root Canal?

-Dr. Stanford is meticulous in his approach to root canal therapy, and his main concern is his patients’ comfort and the outcome of the procedure.
+Dr. Carron is meticulous in his approach to root canal therapy, and his main concern is his patients’ comfort and the outcome of the procedure.
 We ensure that you are comfortable throughout the procedure and that you won’t feel a thing during your treatment by using the best anesthetics.

 Your tooth will need to be strengthened with a dental crown after it’s healed to ensure that it provides the same function you had before your injury or infection.